Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

-When referring to the speaker of the poem, it is always more accurate and safer to say, "the speaker" instead of "the poet" because the speaker of a poem is not always the poet.
+In referring to the narrator of a poem, it is always more accurate and safer to say, "the speaker" instead of "the poet" because the speaker of a poem is not always the poet.
 A poem is a crafted performance, a portrayal, or a dramatization similar to a play.
 The speaker is quite often a created character, just as the characters who are on display in a play are created characters.

 Most poets possess a sincere fondness for their poems.
 They have no compunction about claiming the importance of their life experience, their personal goals, dreams, and heartfelt struggles that inform their poems.
 But they still quite often create characters through which to expresses that experience and those struggles.

 Thus, the safer answer to the question—“Who speaks the poem?”—is “the speaker speaks the poem.”
 Even if the speaker is obviously delving into her own feelings and situation, as Elizabeth Barrett Browning’s speaker is doing in her Sonnets from the Portuguese, it remains more accurate to refer to the speaker of the poem as “the speaker” rather than “the poet,” “Elizabeth,” or “Barrett Browning.”

 Speaking Through Characters

 Often many poets may claim that their poems are their children; thus it is important to keep in mind that children and their parents are not the same.
 Children may, and often do, hold very different beliefs and attitudes from their parents.
 And a poem's speaker may profess very different attitudes from the poet who wrote that speaker into existence, many times for that exact purpose.

 Even though poets are close to their poems, they may not always place biographical information in their poems.
 Poets may not always reveal their exact beliefs in their poems.
 Like playwrights, poets usually create characters through which they speak in their poems.